maxwells-daemons/maxwells-daemons.github.io/_posts/2020-08-09-accompaniment.md

 description: By predicting the latent code for a whole song given just the melody, we can synthesize drums and bass for any MIDI.
 bibliography: /assets/posts/accompaniment/citations.bib
 image: /assets/posts/accompaniment/thumbnail.jpg
+thumbnail_alt: musical notes predicted by a variational autoencoder

 tags:
  - Project